Get started with the LeanIX GraphQL API.

 Authentication

-When using the GraphiQL tool in your Workspace, you don't need to additionally authenticate.
-The tool automatically handles authentication for you.
+When using the GraphiQL tool in your workspace, you don't need to authenticate.

 Use Cases